ricecrispy/development-tools-guide/python-poetry-container/README.rst

 Purpose
 --------

-This project contains a python project that can be run from WSL using VSCode.
+This project contains a python project and the configurations needed to run and develope the project in a python container from WSL using VSCode.

+The Dockerfile to start the container in VSCode is a slight modification of the starter python container provided by Microsoft.

+The python project is created with Poetry, my favorite python package manager.

 Pre-requisites
 ---------------